 Two other dedicated, respected and talented Indian consultants, Dr Patrick Bose and Dr Madan Samuel, have also been unfairly dismissed by Addenbrooke’s in recent years, and this possible trend is a worrying cause for concern, especially as both doctors were subsequently cleared by the General Medical Council and had glowing references, and since staff who were involved in 9 Addenbrooke’s Never Events seemed to be treated much more leniently.
 In some people’s eyes, this represented a form of victimisation and double-standards.
 Taking into account the families of all three Indian consultants, 16 people have sadly had their lives damaged or distressed.

 Dr Kapur has indicated that he would like Addenbrooke’s to set up an independent, external inquiry into the sacking of three consultants in two years, perhaps a record for any Trust, so that lessons can be learned, and so that in future there is not such waste of public funds, harm to patient care and needless distress to staff.
 Addenbrooke’s has in the past set up such external inquiries after patient safety incidents.
 Where, as in this case, there have been very costly and detrimental management errors, there is just as strong a case for an independent inquiry to take place.

-The recent Berwick Report on patient safety (Berwick Report) promoted the guiding principles below, which – if they had been adhered to by Addenbrooke’s management – would have prevented the miscarriage of justice that took place in the form of Dr Kapur’s unfair dismissal.
+The recent Berwick Report on patient safety (Berwick Report) promoted the guiding principle below, which – if it had been adhered to by Addenbrooke’s management – would have prevented the miscarriage of justice that took place in the form of Dr Kapur’s unfair dismissal.